 All non-essential travel, both domestic and international, is strongly discouraged at this time.
-Furthermore, in accordance with guidance issued by the CDC, Thanksgiving gatherings with those you do not live with is strongly discouraged.
+Furthermore, in accordance with guidance issued by the CDC, gatherings with those who are not part of your established pods/circles/bubbles is strongly discouraged and, under NYS guidelines, residential gatherings of more than 10 people are prohibited.
 University policy mandates that in connection with personal travel, post-travel quarantine must be taken as personal time off, i.e., vacation days.
-The University policy mandates a minimum of eight days quarantine post travel and clearance by Occupational Health Services prior to returning to the Rockefeller campus for work.
+The University policy mandates a minimum of eight days quarantine post-travel and clearance by Occupational Health Services prior to returning to the Rockefeller campus for work.
 Please see below for details.

 Those considering essential travel should keep in mind their own individual risk factors (for example, if they have chronic illness or are immunosuppressed) and closely follow the NYS restricted states and the CDC’s travel updates before and during travel.
 Employees are strongly encouraged to consult the International Air Travel Association (IATA) Interactive Coronavirus (COVID-19) Travel Regulations Map when planning essential international travel.